 You do not need to wait until your policy is ready for renewal and, depending on where you live and who issues your car insurance policy, you may be able to cancel your service immediately, as long as they receive your written notice.

 In addition, once you let them know that you are cancelling, they should send you a refund no later than 60 days after the cancellation date.

-The car insurance companies also have rights when it comes to cancelling your policy, however, if your policy has been in effect for 60 days or more they must show cause before ending your coverage.
+Car insurance companies also have rights when it comes to cancelling your policy; however, if your policy has been in effect for 60 days or more, they must show cause before ending your coverage.

 If they decide to cancel your policy within 60 days, they generally do not need to provide you with any reason.
 Most times, these issues surround fraudulent activity, like when a consumer provides inaccurate data.

 Difference between Car Insurance Cancellation and Non-Renewal